SteveBarnett/Remixing/_thinking/empty.md

 updated: 2025-01-01
 ---

-- Empty as in possibility, before name and form and content.
+- **Empty as in possibility, before name and form.**
     - Empty like a cup before it's filled.
-- Existing only by convention.
-Not fixed, permanent, separate.
+- **Existing only by convention.
+Not fixed, permanent, separate.**
 - Unity of form and emptiness.
-- Between opposites lies emptiness, creative potential.
+- **Between opposites lies emptiness, creative potential.**

 ## Gathered notes